selfrefactor/rambda/CONTRIBUTING.md

  Any method, which takes more than one argument, should be curried.

-We can use the standard curring used throughout `Rambda`.
+We can use the standard currying used throughout `Rambda`.
 ```
 export function foo(x, y){
   if(arguments.length === 1)return _y => foo(x, _y)